The University of Tennessee Knoxville Institute for Advanced Materials & Manufacturing logo.

 Polymer Science

-Two people, a white man and an Indian woman, collaborate behind a glass board, writing physics equations and diagrams on the glass.
+Two people collaborate behind a glass board, writing physics equations and diagrams on the glass.

 Adrian Del Maestro discusses formulas with a student on his office window int he IAMM building on April 01, 2022.
 Photo by Steven Bridges/University of Tennessee